-Here are a hundred things worth knowing about our world and about the United States in historical and comparative perspective.
+Here are a hundred things worth knowing about our world and about the United States.
 Because a picture is worth quite a few words and providing information in graphical form reduces misperceptions, I present each of them via a chart, with some accompanying text.

 1. Economic growth